-Philip J. EricksonAssistant Director, Principal Research Scientist, Geospace Group Lead Remote sensing and scientific study of the near-Earth space environment, focusing on the ionosphere, plasmasphere, and magnetosphere.
+Philip J. EricksonDirector; Principal Research Scientist; Geospace Group Lead Remote sensing and scientific study of the near-Earth space environment, focusing on the ionosphere, plasmasphere, and magnetosphere.

-I am an assistant director at Haystack (appointed 2015), Principal Research Scientist at MIT (appointed 2009), and also lead Haystack’s very productive Atmospheric and Geospace Sciences Group.
-I conduct fundamental research on the near-Earth space environment, primarily through radio based experiments and data analysis using a variety of remote sensing techniques with ground and space based data.
+I am the director of MIT Haystack Observatory (associate director from 2020–2024; assistant director from 2015–2020) and Principal Research Scientist at MIT, and I also lead Haystack’s very productive Atmospheric and Geospace Sciences Group.
+I conduct fundamental research on the near-Earth space environment, primarily through radio-based experiments and data analysis using a variety of remote sensing techniques involving ground- and space-based data.

 I am the lead principal investigator for the community-oriented Millstone Hill Geospace Facility (MHGF), a prime North American space science observatory sponsored by the National Science Foundation for mid-latitude ionospheric remote sensing and scientific analysis.